mchowdh200/giggle-ml/wiki/state.md

 ### Embedding generation framework

-- Batch inference implemented & tested at a scale of 50+ million datapoints.
+- Batch inference implemented & tested at a scale of 50+ million data points.
     - Required parallelization solutions to support efficiency across multiple A100s, large inputs, and networked resources.
-- Inference framework modularized to be agnostic to ML model.
+- The inference framework is modularized to be agnostic to the ML model.
     - Support for hyenaDNA; implemented a very small wrapper.
 A single vector is produced from the hyenaDNA transformer
     - via mean aggregation.
     - Genomic Benchmark dataset integration.
-    - Support for "Region2Vec": a model by Sheffield et al. It was designed for similar purpose to GiggleML, but does not operator on nucleotide information.
+    - Support for "Region2Vec": a model by Sheffield et al. It was designed for a similar purpose to GiggleML but does not operate on nucleotide information.

 ### Embedding diagnostic

-- Brief literature review mostly regarding paper by Sheffield et al. Statistical tests for embedding quality found in a paper by Sheffield.
-I summarized the methods in a one-pager, [here](sheffieldEmbedQualityTests.md).
+- Brief literature review mostly regarding papers by Sheffield et al. In particular, statistical tests for embedding quality are summarized the methods in a one-pager, [here](sheffieldEmbedQualityTests.md).
 - Statistical tests reimplemented.
     - They were originally implemented by Chris (Ex-LayerLab), but for smoother system-wide integration, among other issues, I reimplemented all of these tests.
 The 4 tests are [summarized](sheffieldEmbedQualityTests.md).
 - Sliding Window Test (SWT) implemented.
 This is another diagnostic similar to Sheffield's tests.
 It regards the embedding similarity with interval overlap relationship; relevant to achieving capabilities of the legacy Giggle system.
-- Implemented two approaches to computing entropy of an interval set.
-The idea was to determine if a theme could be quantitatively verified in bed files with specific function.
+- Implemented two approaches to computing the entropy of an interval set.
+The idea was to determine if a theme could be quantitatively verified in bed files with a specific function.
 Analysis of these results compared to the other metrics is not yet complete.
 - Interval synthesizer to verify embedding diagnostics performance on random data.
     - Interval sizes are controlled and are placed realistically, within chromosome boundaries.
 Chromosome sizes were